nodejs/node/doc/guides/backporting-to-release-lines.md

 * The commit message should be as close as possible to the commit message on the master branch, unless the commit has to be different due to dependencies that are not present in the targeted release line.
+The only exception is that the metadata from the original commit should be removed.
+If a backport is required, it should go through the same review steps as a commit landing in the master branch.
 * Push the changes to your fork and open a pull request.
 * Be sure to target the `v7.x-staging` branch in the pull request.